erinnmclaughlin/vertical-shop/src/Catalog/readme.md

-﻿# Products
+﻿# Catalog

-The products service manages the catalog of products available in the system.
+The catalog "slice" manages the products available in the system.

 ## Features